redhat-developer/app-services-cli/docs/commands/rhoas_connector_type_list.md

 ### Options

 ```
-      --limit int       The max number of connectors to return in the page (default 150)
+      --limit int       Page of the list based on limit (default 10)
   -o, --output string   Specify the output format.
 Choose from: "json", "yaml", "yml"
       --page int        Page of the list based on limit (default 1)
       --search string   Search query for name of connector type